Home Compare ADBE vs AMAT

 Adobe vs Applied Materials: Which Stock Looks Stronger in 2026?

-Adobe holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
-Applied Materials does not offset that deficit through any equally strong structural edge elsewhere.
+Adobe holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+Applied Materials still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Applied Materials carries the stronger setup — intact trend against Adobe's broken trend.
 That leaves a split case: the structural lead stays with Adobe, but the market is not currently confirming it.

 Trajectory Similarity